 RSE PARENTAL RIGHT TO WITHDRAW FORM

 TO BE COMPLETED BY THE PARENTS

-Name of pupil Tutor Group
+Name of Pupil Tutor Group

-Name of parent / carer Date
+Name of Parent/Carer Date

 Reason for withdrawing from Sex Education within Relationships and Sex Education (RSE).
 Please note there is no statutory right to withdraw from any aspect of Relationships Education.

+.
+1929 Hote there is no statutory right to without from any aspect of helationships Education

-Please include the arrangements you intend to make for alternative study during this lesson time:
+Please include the arrang time: gements you intend to make for alt ernative study during this lesson

+Any other information ve ou would like the school to conside

-Any other information you would like the school to consider:
+Any other information ye ou would like the school to conside 1.

-Parent / carer's
+Parent/Carer's

 Signature TO BE COMPLETED BY THE SCHOOL

-Agreed actions from TO BE COMPLETED BY THE SCHOOL
+Agreed actions from TO BE COMPLETED BY THE .
+SCHOOL

 discussion between

-Head Teacher and
+Head Teacher and Parent/Carer

-parent/carer

-Date implemented:
+Date Implemented:

+•

 Monitored by:

 Date of Review:

 PLEASE RETURN THE COMPLETED FORM TO THE HEAD TEACHER,

-MR DAVID WRIGHT (dwt@woodlandsschool.essex.sch.uk)
+MR DAVID WRIGHT (dwright@woodlandsschool.essex.sch.uk)